marcopennekamp/old-myx-spec/core.md

 ### Sets

 A myx set is a set of values that are optionally labeled with identifiers.
-Labeling a value is equivalent to binding it to the type.
+Labeling a value is equivalent to adding it to the type package.

     StackSize = set
         min = 0, 1..19, max = 20